For day-of coordinators and wedding planners

 You are not just shifting times.
 You are protecting the day's non-negotiables while still recovering the delay.

-The live controls sit in one place: broadcast, role preview, vendor check-in, alerts, and guest arrivals.
+The live controls sit in one place: in-app team update, role preview, vendor check-in, risk flags, and guest arrivals.

-After the 25-minute push, Maya opens Command Center instead of starting another group text.
+After the 25-minute push, Maya opens Day-Of Command instead of starting another group text.

-The coordinator gets a calm cockpit for the next action, not another scattered list of places to check.
+The coordinator gets one calm command surface for the next action, not another scattered list of places to check.

 Role-based views